ElektraInitiative/libelektra/doc/Git.md

 - [macOS](https://git-scm.com/download/mac)
 - [Linux](https://git-scm.com/download/linux)

-If you are uncomfortable, with command line interfaces, there are also [plenty of GUI options available as well](https://git-scm.com/downloads/guis)
+If you are uncomfortable with command line interfaces, there are also [plenty of GUI options available](https://git-scm.com/downloads/guis).

 ## Basic Configuration